hugojosefson/rust-fire/README.md

 Reviving an old childhood memory, where I implemented a fire in `mov ax,13h; int 10h` graphics mode (320x200 at 8 bit indexed colors).

-A fun way to attempting to learn Rust!
+A fun way to attempt learning Rust!

 ## Prerequisites